Review and Dispute Period Ends September 10, 2014

 - Register in the CMS Portal – HAPPENING NOW: Register in CMS’ Enterprise Portal (the gateway to EIDM).
 Use the Phase 1 Step-by-Step CMS Enterprise Portal Registration for Physicians and Teaching Hospitals presentation for guidance on how to complete this first portion of the registration.

 - Register in the Open Payments System – HAPPENING NOW: Register in the Open Payments system to complete the registration process and have the opportunity to review and dispute data submitted by applicable manufacturers and applicable group purchasing organizations (GPOs) prior to public posting.
-Use the Quick Reference Guide on how a teaching hospital representative can register in the Open Payments system.
+Use the Phase 2 Physicians and Teaching Hospitals Registration presentation for guidance on how to complete registration in the Open Payments system.

 New Resources Available

 The Open Payments User Guide has been extensively updated to provide industry, physicians, and teaching hospitals with a comprehensive understanding of Open Payments system and requirements.
 New chapters include: physician and teaching hospital registration in the Open Payments system, and review and dispute functionality.
 It can also be downloaded on the Open Payments Fact Sheets and User Guides web page.

 CMS developed multiple Quick Reference Guides.
 Guides include: how a teaching hospital can register in the Open Payments system, how to dispute a record, and how an authorized representative can accept or reject a nomination.

 For assistance registering in CMS’ Enterprise Portal (the gateway to CMS’ Enterprise Identification Management system (EIDM)), view the instructional presentation on steps to complete EIDM registration.